botman/docs/middleware.md

 ### Example middleware class

-This exampe `matching` middleware takes the incoming message and checks not only for the regular expression match - but also checks that the message was sent from a specific user.
+This example `matching` middleware takes the incoming message and checks not only for the regular expression match - but also checks that the message was sent from a specific user.
 Every BotMan commands under this middleware will only be heard, when the correct pattern is sent **and** the correct user sends the message.
 Otherwise BotMan will not call the command callback.

 ```php
 use BotMan\BotMan\Interfaces\Middleware\Matching;